Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Theoretical model

-where $\phi_{m0}$ is the modulation amplitude, $\omega_s$ is the angular frequency of the synchrotron oscillation, and $\Delta \omega$ corresponds to the detuning frequency of the phase modulation from $2 \omega_s$.
-By applying the linear approximation which comes from the small amplitude of the synchrotron oscillation and the phase modulation, we get the equation of motion for the electron which performs the synchrotron oscillation with the phase modulation\cite{SakanakaPRSTAB2000}:
+This means that we treat the modulation amplitude $\phi_{m0}$ and the amplitude of the synchrotron oscillation $\tau$ as the infinitesimal values of the first order.
+By applying the linear approximation, we obtain the equation of motion for the electron performing synchrotron oscillation with phase modulation \cite{SakanakaPRSTAB2000}:

+where $\epsilon = \phi_{m0} \cot \phi_0$.
+The left side of Eq. (\ref{eq6_sec2}) shows the harmonic oscillator with phase modulation and resistance proportional to the time derivative of the synchrotron oscillation amplitude.
+The right side shows the driving force to the harmonic oscillator with a driving frequency of $2\omega_s+\Delta\omega$, which is far from the resonant frequency $\omega_s$ of the harmonic oscillator and has less effect on the electron's motion.
+Therefore, we ignore the driving term in Eq. (\ref{eq6_sec2}) and obtain the following equation \cite{SakanakaPRSTAB2000}: